spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 To implement this feature we will:

-* Define a new health pack entity and its data
+* Define a new health pack entity and its data.
-* Add health pack entities to the snapshot so they appear in the world
+* Add health pack entities to the snapshot so they appear in the world.
-* Write pick-up logic so packs grant health to players
+* Write pick-up logic so packs grant health to players.

 # Defining a new entity type